 Republicans have controlled the governor’s office since 1995, when George Bush assumed the position.

 After a few years of a Republican majority in the House of Representatives, the Democrat Party controlled the House from 1873 to 2002.

-For 104 years, from 1872 to 1976, the state of Texas voted for Democrat presidents.
+For 104 years, from 1872 to 1976, the state of Texas voted for Democrat presidents, with few exceptions.
 However, this changed in 1980, when Ronald Reagan ran for president.
 Since then, Texas has voted for Republican presidents.

 And that was just the beginning of Texas’ flip to red.

 The Republican Party began gaining traction in the 1960s, but for the most part, Texas continued voting blue.
 1995 ended the last Texan Democrat governor’s term, and 1997 marked the end of the Democrat reign of the Senate.
 In 2002, the House of Representatives turned Republican; and the trifecta officially flipped.

 After the 2010 election, Republicans saw even more victories, gaining:

 - 234 new Republican elected officials at the county level